macklab/3DSPACE/README.md

 [Docker](https://www.docker.com/community-edition) installed and running.

 ## Getting Started
+0. You don't need this repository downloaded!
+Just start from step 1.
 1. Install [Docker](https://www.docker.com/community-edition) and ensure it is running.
 2. Create a folder where the images will be placed after being generated